Skip to content

 • The additional 17 military defence measures mentioned in the Defence Bill 2020 and the agreement reached on 16 March 2022 pertaining to military and civil defence will be considered in this respect.

-• The Defence Commission will present its final report by 26 April 2024 and is, at this point, free, if necessary, to return to the questions examined during the first stage.
+• The Defence Commission presented its final report by 26 April 2024 and is, at this point, free, if necessary, to return to the questions examined during the first stage.

 The Defence Commission